amckewan/mcforth/docs/internals.md

+# Source Code Organization

+# Implementation Internals

-# Memory
+## Memory

+A cell is 4 bytes.
+Becuase we need to reference addresses in a cell we must use a 32-bit compiler.
+TODO remove this restriction through some cleverness.

 All forth addresses are offsets from the base of memory 'm'.
+These are converted to/from abolute addresses in the engine as required.

+Since the dictionary contains no absolute addresses, it is relocatable which allows the executable to contain a copy of the dictionary.

 The return stack grows down from the top of memory.